hsfl/artemis/pages/documentation/design-overview.md

 involves the mechanical mechanisms built into the structure (e.g. antenna deployment and deployment switches).

 The structure and mechanisms must adhere to strict requirements in order to be accepted by a launch provider.
-The structure and mechanisms of this kit are designed to follow Nanoracks and Cubesat Launch Initiative (CLSI) requirements.
+The structure and mechanisms of this kit are designed to follow Nanoracks and Cubesat Launch Initiative (CSLI) requirements.

 ## Payload